Living Conditions in Colombia

 Food and diet

-Social activities primarily consists of rice, corn, potatoes, yucca and other carbohydrates in addition to meat.
+The Colombian diet primarily consists of rice, corn, potatoes, yucca and other carbohydrates in addition to meat.
 There is a wide variety of fruits and vegetables available.
 It is not very common to find vegetarians or vegans in rural communities.
-Vegetarian/veagan volunteers will need to be flexible and explain to their host family any dietary restrictions or preferences.
+Vegetarian/vegan Volunteers will need to be flexible and explain to their host family any dietary restrictions or preferences.

 Transportation